akadrac/social-track/README.md

       "exclude_replies": { BOOL: true }
     }

-If you make changes to the app then run steps 6 then 7 again.
+If you make changes to the app then run steps 4 & 5 again.

 ## AWS resources used